bitbankinc/bitbank-api-docs/errors.md

 - `60011` Too many Simultaneous orders, current limit is 30.
 - `60016` Trigger price has exceeded the upper limit.
 - `60017` Withdrawal amount has exceeded the upper limit.
+- `60018` Trigger price to trigger immediately cannot be specified.
+- `60019` The side of a TakeProfit or StopLoss order must be in the close direction.

 ## STOP_UPDATE_REQUEST_SYSTEM_STATUS